 A few days after your braces are put on, or after an adjustment, it is completely normal to experience some slight soreness or discomfort for a day or two.
 Over-the-counter medication or at-home remedies to ease the tenderness will supply sufficient relief.
 And then of course, there is always eating softer foods to enjoy.
 Braces will not alter the way you live your daily life.
-Patients will be able to resume their daily routines and participate in all regular activities.
+Young and adult patients will be able to resume their daily routines and participate in all regular activities.
 If you are active as an athlete, it is always recommended to wear a mouth guard for all contact sports.

 Braces can sometimes be a bit of an investment of one’s time- but always worth it!
 Orthodontic treatment is one of the only, easy self-improvement projects in which someone else is responsible for all of the ‘lifting’.
 Patients will be able to achieve their perfect smile forever once treatment is complete.
-Although this will vary from person to person, the average range for orthodontic treatment is between one and the years.
+Although this will vary from person to person, the average range for orthodontic treatment is between one and three years.

 Many people don’t realize that you can still indulge in a great variety and all of your favorite foods even while undergoing orthodontic treatment with clear ceramic braces.
 There may be some obvious ‘DON’TS’ like popcorn kernel, sticky/gummy candies or hard nuts which are best to be avoided, but as long as you continue to rinse and brush accordingly, patient’s should be fine.
 You just don’t want to do anything that could potential damage the bands, wires, brackets, or other appliances.